Edward S. Salomon: Military

+Chicago City Council

+In March 1861, Salomon was elected an alderman of the Chicago Common Council, representing the 6th ward.
+Being only 24 years old, he remains the youngest in Chicago history, He served until 1863.

+On March 23, 1863, Salomon made a surprise return visit to Chicago from the in order to attend a council meeting.
+This maneuver helped give the council's Republican bloc an effective majority in votes at the meeting.

 Postbellum activities

 After the war, Salomon returned to Chicago where he was elected Cook County Clerk as a Republican in the fall of 1865, serving until November 1869.

 On March 4, 1870, President Ulysses S. Grant appointed Salomon governor of Washington Territory.
 He was caught up in the political scandals of the Grant administration and resigned in 1872.
 The Pacific Tribune newspaper, commenting on his resignation, lauded his honesty and integrity.
 General Philip Sheridan led a delegation that presented him with a silver table service in recognition of his fine record of service, high qualities as a citizen, and as a friend.

 Salomon moved to San Francisco, where he practiced law.
 In 1898 Salomon was appointed assistant district attorney for the city and county.
 He was elected to the California State Assembly in 1890.

-Salomon died in San Francisco on July 18, 1913, and is buried in Salem Memorial Cemetery, Colma, California.
+Salomon died in San Francisco on July 18, 1913, and is buried in Salem Memorial Park, Colma, California.